 Where we stayed: Urban Boutique Hotel.
 Book Here

-The trip to Kazbegi took us about 4.5 hours from Tbilisi and the drive was nothing short of stunning, with green mountains, patches of snow, fresh water rivers, grazing herds of sheep and cattle and the magical drive through the clouds.
+The trip to Kazbegi takes about 4.5 hours from Tbilisi and the drive is nothing short of stunning, with green mountains, patches of snow, fresh water rivers, grazing herds of sheep and cattle and the magical drive through the clouds.

 Highlights of the Area

-¥ Gudauri Recreational Area- Paragliding (Highly dependant on weather/wind conditions)
+- ¥ Gudauri Recreational Area- Paragliding (Highly dependent on weather/wind conditions)